TahsinAyman/personBackend/README.md

 ###    If you have mistakenly deleted the database file
 ###    run the models.py file

+You Can Configure the host and port at config.json file e.g: {
+    "host": "localhost",
+    "port": 8000
+}

 Sample Flask Person Backend API
 Enjoy
     By Tahsin Ayman